Private, public, and web-public channels

 There are three types of channels in Zulip:

-• Private channels (indicated by ), where only subscribers can access messages and subscribe other users.
+• Private channels (indicated by ), where joining and viewing messages requires being invited.
 You can choose whether new subscribers can see messages sent before they were subscribed.

 • Public channels (indicated by ), which are open to everyone in your organization other than guests.